4ian/GDevelop/GDevelop.js/Readme.md

 - Updates the glue.cpp and glue.js from Bindings.idl using _Emscripten WebIDL Binder_,
 - Launches the compilation with `make` (or `ninja` on Windows with CMake 3.17+) (you can also compile using MinGW-32 using `npm run build-with-MinGW`).

 See the [CMakeLists.txt](./CMakeLists.txt) for the arguments passed to the Emscripten linker.
+For instance, if you want to see the function names in stacks or for profiling, the compilation flags can be changed.

 ## Documentation